Jbleezy/BO1-Reimagined/README.md

 * Score highlights now only show one positive amount and one negative amount per player at a time
 * Negative score color is now slightly brighter
 * Yellow insta kill shows on HUD during insta kill rounds
-* Removed blur when paused ingame
+* Removed blur on in-game pause menu
+* Removed black border on top and bottom of in-game pause menu

 ## Settings
 * Removed popup menu when changing graphic content to unrestricted